varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 #### GenSMBIOS values

-We need a script, called [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS), to be able to fake create fake serial number, UUID, and MLB numbers. **This step is essential to have a working iMessage, so do not skip it.
+We need a script, called [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS), to be able to create fake serial number, UUID, and MLB numbers. **This step is essential to have a working iMessage, so do not skip it.
 It is highly recommended to do this now, rather than post-install.** This script can run on Windows too.

 The process is the following:
 * Download GenSMBIOS as a ZIP, then extract it.